-If you’re looking for delicious Mediterranean Diet desserts, this Olive Oil Chocolate Chip Cookie recipe is the one for you.
+If you’re looking for delicious Mediterranean Diet desserts, these Olive Oil Chocolate Chip Cookies are for you.
 Perfect for dessert after dinner, or an afternoon pick-me-up snack with coffee, they have a perfect crunch, just the right amount of chocolate and a hint of vanilla.

 Disclaimer: Other than a gluten-free diet, which I know quite well because my son has Celiac Diesase, I do not claim to be an expert on nutrition or other special diets.
 I’m calling these Mediterranean Diet cookies because I use Extra Virgin olive oil instead of butter, because it is much lower in saturated fat, and is a big part of the Mediterranean diet.

 Healthy, or shall I say healthier eating shouldn’t have to preclude delicious desserts.